New strata developments

-During the period beginning one month after the first conveyance of a strata lot until the first annual general meeting, if the actual strata corporation expenses exceed the estimated expenses set out in the interim budget, the Owner Developer must pay the difference to the strata corporation within eight weeks of the first meeting.
+During the period, beginning one month after the first conveyance of a strata lot until the first annual general meeting, if the actual strata corporation expenses exceed the estimated expenses set out in the interim budget, the owner developer must pay the difference to the strata corporation within eight weeks after the first general meeting.

-Owner Developers who seriously underestimate the interim budget must pay additional amounts to the strata corporation.
-If the actual expenses are more than that set out in the interim budget by:
+Owner developers who seriously underestimate the interim budget must pay additional amounts to the strata corporation.
+If the actual operating expenses are more than that set out in the interim budget by:

 - Learn more about the roles and responsibilities of owners, tenants, the strata council, the strata property manager and the strata corporation.

-- prepare a twelve month interim budget and provide it to purchasers prior to entering into contracts with purchasers
+- prepare a twelve-month interim budget and provide it to prospective purchasers before they sign an agreement of purchase and sale

 - pursue all warranty remedies with respect to the construction of the common property and common assets

-- ensure that after the conveyance of the first strata lot but before the first AGM, all resolutions ordinarily requiring approval by a 3/4 vote, but which need to be passed by a unanimous resolution during this period, are approved accordingly
+- ensure that after the conveyance of the first strata lot but before the first AGM, all resolutions ordinarily requiring approval by a 3/4 vote are passed by a unanimous resolution of the owners

 - establish a contingency reserve fund at the time of the first conveyance of a strata lot to a purchaser